GrossumUA/Mobile-android/FusedLocationAPIWrapper/README.md

 Library has very simple interface that based on static methods.

 Also here you can find a sample project that can be used for two goals:
-- Help two understand how to use FusedLocationAPIWrapper
+- Help to understand how to use FusedLocationAPIWrapper
 - Test your GPS system via Google Location API

 How to use it